LLM-as-a-judge validity in physics assessment depends more on the task than the model

 \section{Discussion}

 Overall, the results across the three task types present a coherent picture.
-For structured questions, models achieve moderate absolute accuracy and robust discriminative validity under blind conditions, with both improving when a correct solution is supplied and degrading when a false solution is supplied.
-For essays, absolute accuracy is poor under blind conditions and improves superficially with anchoring, but discriminative validity is indistinguishable from zero under all conditions ($\rho \approx 0.1$ blind, $\rho \approx 0$ scheme and anchored; all confidence intervals include zero).
-For scientific plots, both absolute accuracy and discriminative validity are strong without any reference material.
-LLM marking reliability is strongly task-dependent; it tracks not raw model capability but whether the assessment task is sufficiently criterion-referenceable that both humans and models can map observed features of the response onto a stable grading judgement.
+For structured questions, models achieve moderate absolute accuracy and robust rank-order agreement under blind conditions, with both improving when a correct solution is supplied and degrading when a false solution is supplied.
+For essays, absolute accuracy is poor under blind conditions and improves superficially with anchoring, but rank-order agreement is indistinguishable from zero under all conditions ($\rho \approx 0.1$ blind, $\rho \approx 0$ scheme and anchored; all confidence intervals include zero).
+For scientific plots, both absolute accuracy and rank-order agreement are strong without any reference material.
+LLM marking reliability is strongly task-dependent; it tracks not raw model capability but whether the assessment task has a clear granular rubric that both humans and models can map observed features of the response onto a stable grading judgement.